Svrf/svrf-ios-sdk/README.md

 ## Rate Limits

 The SVRF API has a generous rate limit to ensure the best experience for your users.
-We rate limit by IP address with a maximum of 100 requests per second.
+We rate limit by IP address with a maximum of 100 requests per 10 seconds.
 If you exceed the rate limit, requests from the requesting IP address will be blocked for 60 seconds.

 [CocoaPods]: https://www.cocoapods.org/
 [CocoaPods Install]: https://guides.cocoapods.org/using/getting-started.html#getting-started